New Year 2020: Dance On These 10 Bollywood Songs At Your House Party & Bring The House Down

 Good Newwz's Punjabi track, 'Sauda Khara Khara' is that song which can pull anyone onto the dance floor.
 Be its lyrics or its composition, everything about this song is just perfect for a party night!

-'Hauli Hauli' from De De Pyaar De featuring Ajay Devgn, Tabu and Rakul Preet Singh will you grooving in no time.
+'Hauli Hauli' from De De Pyaar De featuring Ajay Devgn, Tabu and Rakul Preet Singh will get you grooving in no time.

-'Mungda' which is a remake of a popular yesteryear song is yet another peppy track that needs to be played at your party to channel their inner Helen.
+'Mungda' which is a remake of a popular yesteryear song is yet another peppy track that needs to be played at the party to channel everyone's inner Helen.

 How can we miss this peppy track from Student Of The Year 2 featuring Alia Bhatt and Tiger Shroff?
 From funky lyrics to catchy beats, this song has gotten everything to make you forget everything and just dance.